 English contract law does not impose a general duty to negotiate in good faith, so parties to a transaction are permitted to pursue their own self-interest.
-It is, however, possible for parties to impose an obligation to act in good faith, for example, pursuant to binding heads of terms.
+It is, however, possible for parties to impose an obligation to act in good faith, for example, pursuant to heads of terms which are expressed to be legally binding.